Update you browser

 How much money do I need?

-On the date that you pay for your visa application, you will need to demonstrate that you have living expenses of £1,334 per month for the duration of your studies in the UK, up to a maximum of £12,006, in addition to the tuition fees for your first year of study.
+The current amount to demonstrate that you have living expenses of £1,334 per month for students studying in London for the duration of your studies in the UK, up to a maximum of £12006, in addition to the tuition fees for your first year of studies.

 You can show that these funds are available to you in the following ways: